eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 We generally support amd64 (_i.e._ standard 64-bit Intel/AMD cpus, sometimes also called x86_64) for
 the current Ubuntu LTS release and its predecessor release (more on this [here](https://eddelbuettel.github.io/r2u/vignettes/FAQ/#what-about-other-architectures-besides-x86_64)).
 We use 'r-release' just like CRAN.
-So currently the 'focal' 20.04 LTS and 'jammy' 22.04 LTS releases are fully supported.
+So currently the 'focal' 20.04 LTS, 'jammy' 22.04 LTS and 'noble' 24.04 releases are fully supported.

 Support for other cpu architectures is certainly possible but somewhat unlikely due to a lack of (additional hardware) resources and time.
 Support for other distributions is possible but unlikely right now (due to a lack of resources and time).
 P3M/PPM/RSPM now appears to also support Debian which could be added at some later point.

-Current versions are based on R 4.3.3, and BioConductor release 3.18 packages are provided when required by CRAN packages.
-Binaries are generally R 4.3.* based.
-Some older packages released when we used R 4.2.* may have been built with R 4.2.*, they will still work the same with R 4.3.* as R is generally forward-compatible.
+Current versions are based on R 4.4.0, and BioConductor release 3.19 (for 'noble' and 'jammy') packages are provided when required by CRAN packages.
+Binaries are generally R 4.4.* based.
+Some older packages released when we used R 4.2.* or 4.3.* may have been built with R 4.2.* or R 4.3.*, they will still work the same with R 4.4.* as R is generally forward-compatible.

 ### What is Selected ?